LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

 ### Background
 RabbitMQ is a message broker, acting as an intermediary service between applications that send and recieve messages.
 Using RabbitMQ reduces coupling between sender and reciever because, with RabbitMQ handling the transfer and translation of messages, sender and receiver do not directly interact with one another.
 All messages are stored in queues, which sending and receiving applications can connect to in order to access messages.
 Sending applications are referred to as producers or publishers, and receiving applications are referred to as consumers or subscribers.
 Besides the low coupling, RabbitMQ is also beneficial because it allows producers to send their messages in a variety of ways, whether that be directly to a consumer or to an entire group of subscribers.
 For these and other benefits, RabbitMQ is used by many companies for several types of processes.
-Now, go to a different compute node or VM, one that doesn't have RabbitMQ installed and that doesn't have your send.py file.

 ***Note: Before beginning this tutorial, ensure that you have set up 3 AlmaLinux 8 VMs or Compute Nodes (with RedHat Linux distributions) that can ping one another.***

 ### Installing RabbitMQ
-On a compute node or VM (do not install on a management node), complete the following steps:
+On a compute node or VM, complete the following steps:
 * Import necessary rpms

       rpm --import https://github.com/rabbitmq/signing-keys/releases/download/2.0/rabbitmq-release-signing-key.asc